How I Made a Record in Nashville When I Was Quarantined 1000 Miles Away

 And then came COVID-19, and the whole world changed.

 On March 11 I was heading out to play some shows in California's central valley, starting in Bakersfield then out to Tehachapi, Fresno, and then back around to Bakersfield again.
 By the time I boarded the first plane from Providence to Denver, the Coronavirus was all over the news.
 There were whispers about states closing restaurants, bars and venues, but it hadn't happened yet.
-At 30,000 feet I was really worried that everyone would be scared to go out, and I would be walking onto the stage in front of 10 people.
-Or no people.
-Worse yet I'd fly 3000 miles and then find out my shows were canceled outright.
-The entire trip would be a bust and I'd go home having lost money instead of earning any.
+At 30,000 feet I was really worried that everyone would be scared to go out, and I would be walking onto the stage in front of ten people...or maybe zero people.
+Worse yet, I'd fly 3,000 miles and then find out my shows were canceled outright.
+The entire trip would be a bust and I'd go home having lost money.

 When I got into the small Bakersfield airport, things were starting to change.
 No one was wearing masks yet, but the car rental places had hand sanitizer dispensers scattered across the counter.